10 Tips for Staying Warm on Cold-Weather Hikes

 Consider Using Hand Warmers

 If you tend to have cold hands even with insulated gloves or mittens, consider using hand warmers.
-Hand warmers are small packets that generate heat and can be easily tucked into your gloves or mittens.
+Hand warmers are packets that generate heat and can be easily tucked into your gloves or mittens.
 They provide additional warmth and can make a big difference in keeping your hands cozy on cold-weather hikes.
 Disposable hand warmers are readily available and can provide several hours of heat.
 Alternatively, reusable hand warmers that can be heated up again after use are also a good option.

 Cover Your Head and Neck